What is an Access Panel?

 Square, fire-rated metal panels, are most commonly used in walls and ceilings of commercial buildings, to provide up to 2 hours of fire protection.
 We recommend the Flipfix Picture Frame access panel, for its ease of instalment and smooth finish.

-Plasterboard door, beaded frame panels are great if you would like to conceal them, as they can be plastered over and painted to fit in with the wall.
+Plasterboard door, beaded frame panels are great if you would like to conceal the entire panel, as they can be plastered over and painted to fit in with the wall.
 Check out this Flipfix one, which provides up to 1 hour of fire protection.

 Circular fire-rated panels, such as this Flipfix one, can be used in ceilings but not on walls.
 They are a good option if you would like a smooth, circular design.